7 REASONS SKILLED TRADES ARE IN DEMAND

 If you’re not settled on a specific career choice and/or are interested in developing broader knowledge across different subjects, community college or a four-year university may be the right option.
 Once you’re enrolled, you’ll be able to take a variety of courses to get a better feel for what you want to do as a career.

 Many colleges today also offer online programs, which provide great flexibility for working students or parents.
 These programs allow students to complete their coursework at times that fit into their busy schedules.
-However, more and more trade schools are beginning to offer online learning options as well.
+However, more trade schools are beginning to offer online learning options as well.

 If you know you want to pursue a career in the skilled trades, attending trade school can be beneficial.
-Trade schools provide true-to-life, hands-on training.18 Students at UTI learn in small class settings and can connect with industry employers at on-campus career fairs and through employment assistance services.
+Trade schools provide true-to-life, hands-on training.
+Students at UTI learn in small class settings and can connect with industry employers at on-campus career fairs and through employment assistance services.

 After completing trade school, graduates can pursue certifications or licenses relevant to their trade, which can enhance job prospects and potentially lead to higher wages.6 Additionally, many trade professionals choose to specialize further or take on supervisory roles, allowing for continued professional growth.